 Hikes will not be especially strenuous, but you will be expected to carry a backpack with your sleeping gear and other personal items.
-Hikes will stay under 10 miles (downhill) on the longest day.
+Hikes will stay under 6 miles on the longest day, as the hikes are planned for the experience and the views more than the rigor.
 The yoga classes will be all levels, and planned according to the group's needs.

 We will send a detailed packing list with your welcome packet, or upon request.

 Daniel Stauder has been leading growth-inspiring wilderness journeys for the past 8 years, as a Senior Wilderness Therapy Guide for adults and teens with Evoke Cascades in Oregon, Second Nature Uintas & Evoke Entrada in Utah.
-Before that, he trip-led for Whitman College, the Youth Adventure Program in Washington, and Campfire USA in Oregon.
-He specializes in ceremonial design, rite of passage process, and integrating mindfulness practices with therapy.
+Before that, he trip-led for Whitman College & the Youth Adventure Program in Washington, and Campfire USA in Oregon.
+He specializes in ritual, rites of passage, and the integration of mindfulness with therapeutic practices.

-After studying at Whitman College, He received his BA in Contemplative Psychology from Naropa University in 2012, with dual emphases in Transpersonal/Humanistic and Somatic Psychologies.
-He is trained in emergency medical rescue as a WFR, and further trainings include NVC, Restorative Justice Facilitation, NOLS Outdoor Leadership, and Transformational Mediation.
+After studying at Whitman College, he received his BA in Contemplative Psychology from Naropa University, with dual emphases in Transpersonal/Humanistic and Somatic Psychologies.
+He is trained as a Wilderness First Responder, and has further training in Nonviolent Communication, Outdoor leadership (NOLS), and Mediation.

 Daniel's deep passion for liberating the human heart and mind has led him on a lifelong journey of service and exploration.
-Since his first Vision Quest in 2008, he has been an avid traveler and meditator, journeying both internationally and through the inner dimensions of his own being.
+Since his first Vision Quest in 2008, he has been an avid traveler and meditator, journeying both internationally and internally.
 He currently offers Transformational Guidance through his private practice in Boulder, CO, and leads various workshops and retreats.

 Michael received undergraduate degrees in Psychology and Printmaking from the University of California Santa Cruz and has strived to maintain the connection between art and psychology both in his career and personal life.
 He studied graphic and furniture design at Parsons School of Design in NYC and trained as a Yoga Instructor at New York’s Integral Yoga.